semio/ddf_utils/docs/intro.rst

 Command line helper
 ~~~~~~~~~~~~~~~~~~~

-we provide a commandline utility ddf for common etl tasks.
+We provide a commandline utility ddf for common etl tasks.
 For now supported
 commands are:

 ::